Strawberry Cherry Apple Chia Bars

 - These will come out a bit thinner than the Pressed by Kind bars they're inspired by, but they are incredibly tasty!
 We didn't want to make the dehydration time even longer, so we went with this thickness.

-Don’t miss out on our other great recipes!
+Like the Chia Bars?
+Don’t miss out on these great recipes!

 - 9 Easy Healthy Snacks